The world of Aether Torrent would be perfectly ordinary if not for all the magic and monsters.

 Petroleum, rare and difficult to obtain, was too useful in chemistry to burn as fuel.
 Coal, though cheap, was filthy and hazardous to mine.
 But wind, water, and sunlight (mirror-focused to heat water) were free, safe, and abundant.
 Despite initial costs, global industry favored renewable energy, as any reasonable person would.

-In East Ragloa, wealthiest of nations, abundant electricity powered heavily-guarded refineries that produced the Air vessel aluminum.
-Air magic could operate battery-charging windmills anywhere at any time, which fueled the airships of mighty East Ragloan Air Force.
+In Ragla, wealthiest of nations, abundant electricity powered heavily-guarded refineries that produced the Air vessel aluminum.
+Air magic could operate battery-charging windmills anywhere at any time, which fueled the airships of mighty Raglan Air Force.

-Airships, invented post-Conflict, fly via hydrogen gas and battery-powered propellers.
-Helium is so rare, only East Ragloa can afford it, and even then it is used in only the largest and most important ships of state.
-Airships are not unique to East Ragloa, but the very best are made there.
+Airships fly via hydrogen gas and battery-powered propellers.
+Helium is so rare, only Ragla can afford it, and even then it is used in only the largest and most important ships of state.
+Airships are not unique to Ragla, but the very best are made there.

 Gliders exist (flown by Air magic), but airplanes do not, simply because batteries don't provide sufficient power.
 Besides, the infrastructure of global air travel is built around airships, and the cost of updating it all would be astronomical.